FlorianSW/cftools-relay/README.md

 Events are associated to the CFTools ID they are about and are only recognized for virtual fields of the same player.
 For events that may have multiple CFTools IDs (like `player.kill`, which has a victim and a murderer CFTools ID), the event is persisted for the CFTools ID, which matches the event the most (`player.kill` is an event of a kill, which is associated with the murderer).
+For each CFTools ID, a maximum of 100 events are preserved before the most historical events are truncated/removed.

 ### Available Virtual Fields